english-blog/english-blog.github.io/_posts/2024-08-22-something-better.md

 **Example 1**: Right after college, when I wrote the aptitude test for Infosys, I was so well prepared that I knew the answers for 9 out of 10 questions right away.
 I finished the one-hour exam within 10 minutes.
 But I was rejected because my friend took my answer sheet and started copying the answers.
 I did join TCS and I had a good life.

-But, how do I know that my life in TCS is better than what my life would have been in Infosys?.
+But, how do I know that my life in TCS is better than what my life would have been in Infosys?
 I'll never know.
 I would be happy with this quote, only because my current life is good.

 **Example 2**: My father had a stroke and was paralyzed for 22 years, confined to the house most of his adult life.
 Towards the end, his health deteriorates and his every breath humiliates his existence.
 All he wanted was to die.
 This is the redirected path for my father.